7 Best Diabetes Apps 2026: Complete Guide by a 22-Year T1D Warrior (47 Apps Tested)

 Minimum viable stack: MySugr + Dexcom G7 App

 Just two apps handle the essentials.
-MySugr for logging, Dexcom for real-time monitoring.
 Simple and effective.

 Frequently Asked Questions